 Business owners and entrepreneurs typically operate in a very fast paced environment and, as a result, can be unprepared for a transaction when the opportunity arises.
-If they face a potential transaction to raise capital, sell their business or acquire another company, they may not have had time to consider options to restructure their existing company in order to simplify or streamline the transaction.
+If they face a potential transaction to raise capital, sell their business or acquire another company, they may not have had time to consider options to restructure their existing company to simplify or streamline the transaction.
 Here are some things to evaluate during pre-transaction tax structuring:

 Consider a Reorganization

 Many companies operate as S Corporations.
 While this structure provides noted benefits, there are also limitations related to who can be an owner of an S Corporation.
 For example, S Corporations limit owners to US individuals and certain trusts; thus, a C Corporation, partnership, or foreign individual cannot be an owner.
-If a business owner is considering selling a portion of his ownership in a company as part of a succession plan, or is considering admitting new owners to raise growth capital, an S Corporation structure can be a challenge.
+As a result, if a business owner is considering selling a portion of his ownership in a company as part of a succession plan or is considering admitting new owners to raise growth capital, an S Corporation structure can be a challenge.

 A common work around is to undertake an F Reorganization under Internal Revenue Code (IRC) Section 368.
 With this structure, the operating company becomes a subsidiary of a new S Corporation and allows the owners to continue owning their portion of the operating entity through an S Corporation, while allowing new investors to invest directly into the subsidiary.

 Other benefits of a reorganization include the ability to sell all or a portion of a company more easily if it has:

 - non-transferable contracts